kkykkykky/AntiWhaling/README.md

 # AntiWhaling
-Set breast size slider max to 50 in HS2 Maker 😊
+Set breast size slider max to 50 in HS2 & AI Maker 😊

 **Downlaod:**
  - N/A